and create the perfect wax seal !

 It’s alright to put a wax seal directly onto your letter but what if you don’t want to spoil your invitation greetings card or other item with spilled wax or seepage (where the wax can sometimes seep through the envelope onto your document).

 Well here’s the insider way to create your own wax seals using the stamp that we’ve created especially for you.
-Our suggestion is to create your very own glue able wax seals, or alternatively you can purchase additional double sided adhesive discs from our web site to ensure no mistakes with glue spillage or letters, invites or greetings cards being accidently stuck together with unset glue.
+Our suggestion is to create your very own glue-able wax seals, or alternatively you can purchase additional double sided adhesive discs from our web site to ensure no mistakes with glue spillage or letters, invites or greetings cards being accidentally stuck together with unset glue.